SebastianoJGV/Unit-1.A/Lesson_1/Lesson_1_HMWK.md

 ## 3. What are the four CTS

-Decomposition
+Decomposition,
-Pattern Recognition
+Pattern Recognition,
-Abstraction
+Abstraction,
-Algorithmic Thinking
+Algorithmic Thinking,